Washington State University is a public research university committed to its land-grant heritage and tradition of service to society.

 The 2014-19 strategic plan sets forth goals and strategies that will enable WSU to progress toward its aspiration of becoming one of the nation’s leading land-grant universities, preeminent in research and discovery, teaching, and engagement.

-President Elson S. Floyd, Ph.D. has led Washington State University’s 4-campus, statewide system since 2007.
-He is the University’s 10th president since its founding in 1890.
+President Elson S. Floyd, Ph.D. led Washington State University’s 4-campus, statewide system from 2007 until his death in June 2015.
+He was the University’s 10th president since its founding in 1890.